-- Files stored on the sites
+Files stored on the sites including subsites.

-- Metadata from those files
+Metadata from those files

-Yes, you can export data and metadata in eDiscovery ready format.
-Load files are available in a dat, CSV, or custom text file.
+You can export data and metadata in eDiscovery ready format.
+Exported files are available in the following formats:

 The following metadata fields are exported:

-- Date created - this date is when the file was uploaded to SharePoint
+Date created - this date is when the file was uploaded to SharePoint

-- Date modified - this date will report when it was last modified in SharePoint
+Date modified - this date will report when it was last modified in SharePoint

-Click "Connect" on the following screen.
+Click Connect on the following screen.
 That will lead you to the login page for Microsoft 365:

-Once you clicked "Done", you will see this integration under your Sources page.
+Once you clicked Done, you will see this integration under your Sources page.
 Onna will start to interact with SharePoint's API and begin to sync files.
 Files will be processed and indexed so that all is searchable.
 A source will indicate that it's syncing during this process.

 When you click on the SharePoint data source, you will start seeing results being populated.